GitHub-Shub/clg_major_project/README.md

 # Indian Traffic Law Chatbot

-A simple web-based chatbot that answers questions about Indian traffic laws using a Retrieval-Augmented Generation (RAG) pipeline with Ollama’s Gemma-2-9B model, built with Python 3.11 on Windows.
+A simple web-based chatbot that answers questions about Indian traffic laws using a Retrieval-Augmented Generation (RAG) pipeline with Ollama’s Gemma-2-9B model, built with Python 3.11 .

 ## Overview
 This project processes the file to provide legally accurate responses about traffic laws.
 It uses a Flask backend, stores law data in a JSON file, and generates embeddings for a FAISS index to power the chatbot.